ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/pmodel_details/envt_variation_outputs.md

 ## Efficiency outputs

-Two of the key outputs are measures of efficiency and are estimated simply by creating a {class}`~pyrealm.pmodel.pmodel.PModel` instance without needing to provide estimates of absorbed irradiance.
+Two of the key outputs are measures of efficiency and are estimated simply by creating a {class}`~pyrealm.pmodel.PModel.PModel` instance without needing to provide estimates of absorbed irradiance.

 ### Light use efficiency (``lue``, LUE)